 Subject to the Council’s policy regarding absences from work, the Council’s most senior member of staff shall notify the chair, or, if not available, the vice-chair (if there is one) of absence occasioned by illness or other reason and that person shall report such absence to the Council at its next meeting.

-The chair of the staffing committee or in his absence, the vice chair of the staffing committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by the staffing committee.
+The chair of the Council or in their absence, the vice chair of the Council shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
+The reviews and appraisal shall be reported in writing.
+Subject to the Council’s policy regarding the handling of grievance matters, any grievance matter raised by the Clerk in relation to the review of performance and annual appraisal will be handled by the staffing committee.

-Subject to the Council’s policy regarding the handling of grievance matters, the Council’s most senior member of staff (or other members of staff) shall contact the chair of the staffing committee or in his absence, the vice-chair of the staffing committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the staffing committee.
+Subject to the Council’s policy regarding the handling of grievance matters, the Council’s most senior member of staff (or other members of staff) shall contact the chair of the staffing committee or in their absence, the vice-chair of the staffing committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the staffing committee.

 Subject to the Council’s policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk relates to the chair or vice-chair of the staffing committee, this shall be communicated to another member of the staffing committee, which shall be reported back and progressed by resolution of the staffing committee.